'Everybody is on notice’: Georgetown routed by Marquette, and Patrick Ewing is hot about it

 The game wound down with fans clad in blue and gold echoing, “We are, Marquette!” throughout the hosts’ arena.
 The throng migrated to the stands behind the bench and shouted Coach Shaka Smart’s name as he left the court a few minutes after the game.

 Ewing was left with his anger.
-The Hoyas (6-6, 0-1 Big East) gave up huge runs in both halves, extinguishing any hopes of a rally.
-Georgetown went from trailing, 47-44, early in the second half to trailing by 32.
+The Hoyas (6-6) gave up huge runs in both halves, extinguishing any hopes of a rally.
+Georgetown went from trailing 47-44 early in the second half to trailing by 32.

 “We cut it to three points, but then we let go of the rope.
-Every effort thing that we needed to do, we didn’t do it,” Ewing said before abruptly leaving the postgame media session.
+Every effort thing that we needed to do, we didn’t do it,” Ewing said.
 “If we want to be successful in the Big East, we have to compete every night.
 And I do have to say, as a person who played 17 years, who’s coached 20 years, tonight I was disappointed in my team’s effort and my team’s performance.

 “I take my hat off to Marquette, they came out and they played their a--es off.
 But we did not compete.
 Guys are always [complaining] about, ‘We want playing time.’
 Well, you got playing time.
 Now you’ve got to show that you deserve to be on the floor.”

 One second-half sequence summed up the night for Georgetown.
 Ewing called a timeout after falling behind by 28 points and the Hoyas couldn’t inbound the ball, so Aminu Mohammed called another, the team’s last, with 11:29 remaining.
 Georgetown came out of the break and Mohammed immediately turned over the ball.
-Seconds later, Dante Harris simply lost the ball while dribbling and Marquette’s Olivier-Maxence, Prosper threw down a dunk on the ensuing fast break.
+Seconds later, Dante Harris simply lost the ball while dribbling and Marquette’s Olivier-Maxence Prosper threw down a dunk on the ensuing fast break.

-A pair of runs Marquette spelled doom for Georgetown, and both left the Hoyas defense looking completely lost.
+A pair of Marquette runs spelled doom for Georgetown, and both left the Hoyas’ defense looking completely lost.
 The first-half blitz came quick and left the Hoyas’ heads spinning.
 A one-point Marquette lead turned into an 18-point margin in just under five minutes of court time as the Golden Eagles (10-6, 2-3) attacked both inside and out.
 Prosper followed a three-pointer with an alley-oop dunk.
 Then it was Darryl Morsell’s turn.
-The former Maryland standout delivered his ownthundering alley-oop dunk that was followed by a steal and layup by Prosper.
+The former Maryland standout delivered his own thundering alley-oop dunk that was followed by a steal and layup by Prosper.
 Greg Elliott capped the run with a triple of his own.

 The Hoyas couldn’t guard inside or out.
 Marquette scored 56 points in the paint, compared to Georgetown’s 28, and shot 34.6 percent from behind the arc.